spacedogXYZ/common-cause-share/_posts/2020-11-03-we-the-people-count-every-vote.md

 No candidate can legitimately claim victory before the total votes are counted and the will of the people is heard.

-We need to let our election officials do their job to ensure every vote is accurately and securely counted before we declare a winner.[\#](https://paper.dropbox.com/?q=%23CountEveryVote)EveryVoteCounts
+We need to let our election officials do their job to ensure every vote is accurately and securely counted before we declare a winner.